Introduction

 Stress: Stress is used to lay emphasis on specific syllables or words.
 It, also, changes the meaning of a sentence.
 Stressed words are pronounced louder, longer, or at a higher pitch.
 The basic role of using stress is to convey the speaker’s intention.

 Rhythm: Rhythm is the speed and flow of speech.
 Consistent rhythm helps in comprehending the speech better.
 Fast rhythm shows urgency or excitement while slow rhythm suggests suggest thoughtfulness or seriousness.
+Rhythm plays an important role in understanding the underlying meaning of English language.

 Together, these elements of intonation contribute to complete understanding of spoken language.